domenicquirl/comprehensive-rust/src/cargo.md

 After installing Rust, you should configure your editor or IDE to work with Rust.
-Most editors do this by talking to [rust-analyzer], which provides auto-completion and jump-to-definition functionality for [VS Code], [Emacs], [Vim/Neovim], and many others.
-There is also a different IDE available called [RustRover].
+Most editors do this by talking to [rust-analyzer], which provides auto-completion and jump-to-definition functionality for [VS Code], [Emacs], [Vim/Neovim], [Helix], and many others.
+There is also a proprietary IDE from JetBrains called [RustRover].

 <details>